-Before knowing who can get microblading, let’s find out how it works.
+Before knowing who can get microblading, let’s familiarize ourselves with the process first!

 Alopecia areata is a condition that causes patches of hair to fall out on the scalp.
 Some people experience this disorder only as balding.
-Others suffer from extreme itchiness and skin irritation due to inflammation of sweat glands in their follicles or sebaceous oil glands found around the edge near their temples.
+Others suffer from extreme itchiness and skin irritation.
+This is often due to inflammation of sweat glands in their follicles or sebaceous oil glands found around the edge near their temples.

 Alopecia areata is an autoimmune disease caused by stressors such as trauma and hormone imbalances.
 It includes puberty or menopausal stage changes, vitamin deficiencies, and iron deficiency anemia.
 Alopecia areata often starts gradually but then progresses quickly over several months.

-With this kind of condition, there’s a tendency that they feel incomplete because of low self-esteem.
-Microblading eyebrows can help them bring back the lost confidence and give them the chance to have fuller and natural-looking brows that would last for years.
+With this kind of condition, there’s a tendency for a person to feel incomplete because of low self-esteem.
+Microblading eyebrows can help them bring back that lost confidence and give them the chance to have fuller and natural-looking brows that would last for years.

 Trichotillomania is a mental disorder that can be debilitating to those who suffer from it.
 People with trichotillomania are often unable to stop pulling their hair even though they know it causes damage and pain.

-It is associated with recurrent, insatiable urges to pull hair from the scalp, brows, eyelids, and other parts of the body; despite multiple attempts to stop or reduce pulling the hair, being untreated causes this disorder to continue.
+It is associated with recurrent, insatiable urges to pull hair from the scalp, brows, eyelids, and other parts of the body.
+And despite multiple attempts to stop or reduce pulling the hair, being left untreated causes this disorder to continue.
 It affects personality by regularly causing them embarrassment in social situations.

-Microblading allows people suffering from this condition to cover up bald spots on their eyebrows or eyelashes without having to constantly worry about getting caught pulling out the remaining hairs on their heads.
+Microblading allows people suffering from this condition to cover up bald spots on their eyebrows or eyelashes.
+Moreover, it takes away their constant worry about getting caught pulling out the remaining hairs on their heads.
 It’s also a way for these individuals to feel more confident when going out in public, knowing that no one will notice if they pull at least some of their hair while doing so.

-Now that you know who can get microblading, do you think you’re an excellent candidate to do microblading?
-As long as you are 18 years old and with no underlying health conditions, you are qualified to have eyebrow transformation.
+Now that you know who can get microblading, do you think you’re an excellent candidate for the procedure?
+As long as you are 18 years old and with no underlying health conditions, you are qualified to have this eyebrow transformation!

-Thank you for sending the time to read Who Can Get Microblading?
+Thank you for taking the time to read Who Can Get Microblading?
 A Quick Guide for Your next Makeover this 2021.
-Do not hesitate to reach us if you have more clarifications regarding microblading.
+Do not hesitate to reach us for more questions or inquiries!

 More like this: